 • Destination: Custom

-• Info: the CIDR block of your Timescale Cloud VPC.
+• Info: the CIDR block of your Timescale Cloud Peering VPC.

-1. In Timescale Console > Services select the service you want to connect to the VPC.
+1. In Timescale Console > Services select the service you want to connect to the Peering VPC

 And that is it, your service is now securely communicating with your AWS account inside a VPC.

-To ensure that your applications continue to run without interruption, you keep service attached to the VPC.
-However, you can change the VPC your service is attached to, or disconnect from a VPC and enable access to the service from the public internet.
+To ensure that your applications continue to run without interruption, you keep service attached to the Peering VPC.
+However, you can change the Peering VPC your service is attached to, or disconnect from the Peering VPC and enable access to the service from the public internet.

 Info

-Timescale Cloud uses a different DNS for services that are attached to a VPC.
-When you migrate a service between public access and a VPC, you need to update your connection string.
+Timescale Cloud uses a different DNS for services that are attached to a Peering VPC.
+When you migrate a service between public access and a Peering VPC, you need to update your connection string.

 If you don't have a service, create a new one.